 * In countries with no credentialing body, please provide documentation from a professional dietetic association or an institution where the candidate last worked or trained as a dietitian for at least a year.

-Please ensure your documentation is complete when you send it in and your referees meet this deadline to ensure your assessment can be completed to enable you to apply to sit the MCQ if your qualifications are recognised by the Board.
+Please ensure your documentation is complete and accurately certified and your referees also submit their references promptly.
+This will enable you to meet the appropriate application deadline and ensure your assessment can be completed in time for you to apply to sit the next MCQ.

-You need to time your application carefully as the written exam is only held twice a year (March and September).
+You need to time your application carefully as the written examination is only held twice a year, generally in March and September.

 To be considered for the March written exam, the application form and supporting documents are due November 1st of the previous year.